spinfast319/Update-Gazelle-Origin-Files/README.md

 Clone this script and test-config.py file where you want to run it.

 ### 1) Edit test-config.py

+Make a copy of test-config.py and rename it config.py

 Set up or specify the three directories you will be using:
 Go to *# Set your directories here*
 1. The directory of the albums you want to update the origin files for